The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: The Divergence Law of Multimodal Scaling

 \subsection{The Illusion of Capability}

-The implications of this Divergence Law are severe for the future of world models.
-If $ToS$ widens as scale increases, it mathematically proves that the visual modality \textit{hurts the model more} as the architecture grows.
+The implications of this Divergence Law for world models are significant.
+If $ToS$ widens as scale increases, it implies that the relative cost of the visual modality grows with architecture scale.

-Scaling does not solve multimodal reasoning; it merely amplifies the LLM's ability to statistically guess the right answer utilising its massive repository of text priors, actively masking the compounding severity of the visual knowledge bottleneck.
-The smarter the LLM gets, the more it relies on taking semantic shortcuts to bypass its own functionally blind visual encoder.
-Therefore, pouring endless compute into the current monolithic Vision Encoder-Projector-LLM paradigm will never yield trustworthy multimodal synthesis but will only scale the illusion of it.
+Scaling may not resolve multimodal reasoning failures; instead, it can amplify the LLM's ability to exploit text priors, masking the underlying visual bottleneck.
+As the LLM's text-only capability grows, the incentive to bypass a weaker visual encoder via language priors grows with it.
+Continued scaling within the current monolithic paradigm is therefore unlikely to yield faithful multimodal synthesis on its own, and may instead amplify reliance on language priors.